Kitchen Countertop Options To Consider While Renovating in NZ

 Many granites have a speckled or mottled surface with varied colors throughout but they are extremely durable.
 Although porous, when sealed granite resists stains, withstands heat, and is waterproof, hence the popularity.

-Solid Surface (Corian) Kitchen Countertop
+Solid Surface (Corian) Style Kitchen Countertop

 Solid surface countertops like Corian are artificial, made of acrylic and polyester; they are non-porous so sealing is not required.